numero2/contao-proper-filenames/README.md

 ```

 The extension only analyses files that are stored in Contao's DBFS (tl_files).
 The DBFS should be synchronised
-before the call - either via the Dataimanager in the backend or with the following console call:
+before the call - either via the File manager in the backend or with the following console call:

 ```sh
 contao-console contao:filesync